Sans Neige

 The pamphlet she handed me had a date, time, and location.
 I said, “Yes,” and it felt wrong.

+Those were my last words to her.
 I was gone, just as quickly as she said hello.
 She spoke to strangers about heaven and space.
 I looked back and couldn’t help but notice the sense of purpose that seemed to brew within her.
 I wouldn’t say I was jealous, but it definitely hit a note where I’d been stringless.
 She wasn’t a freak.
 I used to be so disengaged that I didn’t notice freaks, but now I don’t even believe in them.
 I believe in these wet brick walls and rusted-out garbage containers with locked-up plastic lids.
-The chicken some kid tried to sell me in a cage, and my sister’s never-ending ass crack.
-I could still hear Manna, though, but she never looked up, so I gave it a try and thought I saw why she was so focused here, on Earth.
-I didn’t see any stars, just a purple sky that rubbed against the city lights, the laughter, and the fun.
-I remembered many stars and wondered what early humans thought of them before electricity, before a world of fires.
-A satellite slowly orbited past us.
-It had a red, blinking light, and I thought about the view from there.
+The chicken some kid tried to sell me in a cage, or my family’s visceral inclination to flick off Death, but I heard Manna.
+She never looked up, so I did and thought I saw why she was so focused here, down on Earth.
+I couldn’t see any stars, just a light purple sky that rubbed against the city and the fun.
+I remembered many stars, and wondered what early humans thought of them before electricity, before a world of fire and smoke.
+I wondered what it looked like on the other side.
+I wondered what it would be like to look at Earth from orbit.
 Where we just a bunch of blinking lights?
-What did the other side look like?
-I bet it’s quiet, and then I noticed Manna was gone.
+Where we like stars?
+I bet it’s quiet, that’s for sure, and then I noticed Manna was gone.

 I walked back over to Carnival, and none of my colleagues were around.
 I asked the coat check attendant, and she said they left.